OpenEvalProject/evals/manuscripts/elife-01236/v1/manuscript.md

 Peptides chosen for further development were then limited to the four most intense transitions as found in unscheduled runs.
 A scheduled SRM method was developed with a retention time window of ±5 min.
 The four most intense transitions were first subject to collision energy (CE) optimization in ±4 V steps to enhance intensity of detected transitions.
 CE-optimization data from QTRAP 5500 on the same samples was again analyzed in SkyLine.
 Peptides were confidently assigned based on the identification of four out of four targeted transitions co-eluting at the appropriate retention time.
 Ultimately, our final SRM method included from one to three confidently-assigned peptides matching to 152 proteins (all transitions listed in Figure 4—source data 1) with the CE for each transition used which maximized detected intensity.

-## SRM assay for iTRAQ validation—sample analysis
+### SRM assay for iTRAQ validation—sample analysis

 We prepared an independent time course of MM1.S cells exposed to 20 nM bortezomib and harvested at 0 hr, 1.5 hr, 3 hr, 6 hr, 9 hr, and 12 hr.
 Cell viability and caspase activity assays were similar to that shown in Figure 1B.
 We prepared tryptic peptides from 15 × 106 cells at each time point (as described above prior to iTRAQ labeling). ∼500 ng of tryptic peptides were injected in triplicate and analyzed using the final scheduled SRM assay.

 Peptide intensity in each sample was measured as the sum of all transition peak areas for that peptide (as measured by analysis in SkyLine).
 For peptides not clearly identified at all time points, a retention time window was used identical to that in other injections with background signal integrated and used for analysis.
 To normalize peptide concentration across samples, we used peptides derived from a set of high abundance proteins not expected to significantly change during the time course (actin, tubulin, and filamin-A).
 We derived an index based on the geometric mean intensity of peptides from these ‘housekeeping’ proteins and scaled SRM intensity of all peptides in each sample based on the median value of this index.
 Corrected peptide intensity was averaged across injections for each sample.
 Protein intensity was measured as the sum of peptide intensity for each sample.

-## Estimation of absolute mRNA and protein copies per cell
+### Estimation of absolute mRNA and protein copies per cell

 For mRNA copy number estimation we used an approach similar to that used in Schwannhausser et al. (2011), described initially by Mortazavi et al. (2008).
 Total mRNA measured in duplicate by NanoDrop in the untreated MM1.S sample (0.88 ± 0.09 µg) was divided by 4 × 106 cells to estimate the mRNA yield per cell (2.19 × 10−13 g). mRNA sequencing reads were approximately evenly distributed across A:C:G:T; the average molecular weight of a RNA monophosphate nucleotide (averaged across AMP, CMP, GMP, and UMP) is 339.5 g/mol.
 We can thus calculate the total number of mRNA nucleotides per cell (T; 6.40 × 10−15 mol/cell).
-The copy numbers of individual mRNAs (c) can be calculated by the total number of sequencing reads which mapped uniquely to a given transcript (rtranscript), the total reads (rtotal; 8,744,024 reads uniquely aligning to hg19 transcripts for the 0 hr MM1.S sample), and the transcript length (L) by the equation:rtranscriptrtotal=c×LT.
+The copy numbers of individual mRNAs (c) can be calculated by the total number of sequencing reads which mapped uniquely to a given transcript (rtranscript), the total reads (rtotal; 8,744,024 reads uniquely aligning to hg19 transcripts for the 0 hr MM1.S sample), and the transcript length (L) by the equation:

+$$
+\frac{r_{transcript}}{r_{total}}=\frac{c\timesL}{T}.
+$$

 For protein copy number estimation, we harvested and prepared tryptic peptides (as described above prior to iTRAQ labeling) from 15 × 106 untreated MM1.S cells.
 Peptides were separated into 20 fractions by reverse-phase high pH chromatography (same protocol as above for iTRAQ peptides).
 Each fraction was analyzed separately in HCD mode on the LTQ Orbitrap Velos Mass Spectrometer and nanoAcquity UPLC as above (gradient: 60 min linear gradient from 3% to 30% buffer B, 5 min gradient to 90% B, held 10 min, re-equilibrate 15 min at 3% B; mass spectrometer settings same as for iTRAQ analysis except collision energy at 35% and ion accumulation at 1 × 106).
 We analyzed the MS data using the MaxQuant software package (v.1.3.0.5) (Cox and Mann, 2008) with Carbamidomethyl cysteine as a fixed modification; Methionine oxidation and N-terminal acetylation as variable modifications; initial parent and fragment MS/MS tolerance of 20 ppm; a minimum peptide length of seven; one missed tryptic site; and razor peptides used for iBAQ quantification.
 Peptides were searched against the full Uniprot Human Proteome database (downloaded November 10, 2012) and contaminants enabled in MaxQuant; maximum allowable peptide and protein false discovery rate was 1% as searched against reverse sequence library based on Uniprot database.
 In MaxQuant peptide matches were assigned to protein groups (a cluster of a base protein plus additional proteins matching to a subset of the same peptides).
 Protein groups matching the reverse database or contaminants were discarded.

 iBAQ quantification in MaxQuant evaluates the intensity of each protein in the sample as the sum of all the peptide intensities in the MS1 scan for peptides which matched to that protein group. iBAQ analysis and database searching resulted in assignment of intensity to 3390 protein groups with a minimum of one assigned peptide.
 We assigned each protein group to an individual protein based on the primary UniProt ID associated with the analysis output.
 We used the total iBAQ signal in the sample (Itotal), across all matched peptides, as a measure of the total cellular protein signal as measured on the mass spectrometer.
 We divided the measurement of total protein in the sample (from BCA assay) by 10 × 106 cells to obtain an estimate of total protein per cell (gtotal; 5.28 × 10−11 g).
-We then calculated the grams of protein in the cell comprised of an individual protein (gprotein) based on the iBAQ signal assigned to that protein (Iprotein) as a fraction of total iBAQ signal.gproteingtotal=IproteinItotalUsing the grams of an individual protein per cell, the molecular weight of the assigned protein in g/mol, and Avagadro’s number, we assign an estimated number of copies per protein per cell.
+We then calculated the grams of protein in the cell comprised of an individual protein (gprotein) based on the iBAQ signal assigned to that protein (Iprotein) as a fraction of total iBAQ signal.

+$$
+\frac{g_{protein}}{g_{total}}=\frac{I_{protein}}{I_{total}}
+$$

+Using the grams of an individual protein per cell, the molecular weight of the assigned protein in g/mol, and Avagadro’s number, we assign an estimated number of copies per protein per cell.

 These measures of absolute copies of mRNA transcripts and proteins per cell are clearly rough approximations.
 In an important initial comparison, the median of the distributions for both mRNA and protein copy per cell are of the same order of magnitude as, though somewhat lower than, those found in Schwanhausser et al. (2013).
 This may reflect differences in the cell line (mouse NIH3T3 vs human MM1.S) as well as differences in measurement.
 However, the overall similarity of the distributions found here to those found by Schwanhausser et al. (2013) indicates that our data are sufficient as a guide for our mass-action model (below).
 We further emphasize that our data are not intended as a definitive measure of mRNA or protein copy numbers in MM1.S cells.
 Even if there are systematic errors in the quantitation (i.e., if true protein copies per cell are all threefold higher), the fitting parameters for our mass-action model (see below) will be uniformly scaled but the overall interpretation of the model will be unchanged.
 This issue of scaling was illustrated in the corrigendum to the original manuscript by Schwanhausser et al. (2013).
 The original paper (Schwanhausser et al., 2011) used the incorrect standard for protein abundance estimation, leading to threefold in changes in the protein distribution; the corrected scale led to an increase in the fit parameter ksp but no changes to the model or conclusions of the paper.

-## Quantitative modeling of protein translation
+### Quantitative modeling of protein translation

-To model the conversion of mRNA to protein in this system we used a mass-action model of translation, as originally described in Hargrove and Schmidt (1989), and further used by Schwanhausser et al. (2011), as an ordinary differential equation:dPdt=kspR(t)−kdpP(t)Here the number of protein copies (P(t)) changes over time as a function of the number of mRNA transcripts (R(t)), the translation rate constant ksp, and the protein degradation rate constant kdp.
+To model the conversion of mRNA to protein in this system we used a mass-action model of translation, as originally described in Hargrove and Schmidt (1989), and further used by Schwanhausser et al. (2011), as an ordinary differential equation:

+$$
+\frac{dP}{dt}=k_{sp}R(t)−k_{dp}P(t)
+$$

+Here the number of protein copies (P(t)) changes over time as a function of the number of mRNA transcripts (R(t)), the translation rate constant ksp, and the protein degradation rate constant kdp.

 In our system, we first modeled R(t) using the normalized sequencing reads (RPKM) at later time points and taking the ratio to the RPKM at 0 hr.
 We then multiplied this RPKM ratio at each time point by the absolute number of mRNA transcripts at 0 hr as measured above.
 We focused on analyzing only a subset of 13 transcripts with increased relative mRNA abundance but with variable detected changes at the protein level (i.e., some with increased protein, some with no protein change).
 We plot this data in Figure 5D, Figure 5—figure supplement 4A,C. We found that for this subset of transcripts, this mRNA transcript data could be well-approximated by fitting either a quadratic (FTL, SQSTM1, CTSD) or 4-parameter sigmoid (all others).
 This fit function (fitting performed in GraphPad Prism software) describes R(t).

 However, as discussed in the main text, this function R(t) is based on relative transcript expression at different time points.
 This would be an effective measure of mRNA transcripts per cell in the setting of constant total mRNA concentration.
 In this system, though, we find that mRNA is significantly degraded at later time points (Figure 1B).
 Therefore, we fit an additional function G(t) to this mRNA data as a four-parameter sigmoid fit to describe this global mRNA degradation.
-By incorporating G(t) into the mass-action model above, assuming similar degradation rates of each transcript during apoptosis (as described by Del Prete et al. (2002)), the combined term R(t)G(t) now represents the absolute number of mRNA transcripts per cell in our system:dPdt=kspR(t)G(t)−kdpP(t).
+By incorporating G(t) into the mass-action model above, assuming similar degradation rates of each transcript during apoptosis (as described by Del Prete et al. (2002)), the combined term R(t)G(t) now represents the absolute number of mRNA transcripts per cell in our system:

+$$
+\frac{dP}{dt}=k_{sp}R(t)G(t)−k_{dp}P(t).
+$$

 To estimate absolute protein copies per cell at later time points, we used the label-free SRM intensity data (as this does not suffer from compression ratio artifacts as seen in iTRAQ data).
 We took the ratio of SRM intensity at later time points to that at 0 hr, then multiplied by the absolute copies protein copies per untreated MM1.S cell as measured by iBAQ.
 We scaled the 12 hr SRM data to reflect the decreased protein concentration in the sample.

 We used Mathematica (v.
 9) software to numerically solve the differential equation above for each of the 13 genes chosen for analysis.
 We fit this differential equation to the plotted protein data (as shown in Figure 5E, Figure 5—figure supplement 4B,D).
 This equation has three free fitting parameters to describe the six protein data points: protein copies at 0 hr, ksp, and kdp.
 Protein copies at 0 hr was varied a maximum of 10% from the measured protein copies per cell by iBAQ. kdp was assumed to be relatively constant for all proteins in the background of proteasomal blockade by bortezomib.
 We only varied the range between 0.010–0.015 hr−1, similar to the corresponding average protein half-life found in Schwanhausser et al. (2011).
 Therefore, we primarily varied the translation rate constant ksp in order to fit this model to the protein data.
 We performed the fits by manually minimizing the least-squares difference between model fit and protein data in Mathematica.
 We found that the model could indeed well-describe the protein data; in addition, the fit ksp parameter ranged from 10 to 270 proteins/transcript/hr, consistent with the range in Schwanhausser et al. (2011).

-## SRM assay for degradomics
+### SRM assay for degradomics

 As described in Shimbo et al. (2012), cell pellets were lysed by sonication in 4.0% SDS, 400 mM Bicine (pH8.0), and supplemented with protease inhibitors 0.1 mM z-VAD-fmk, 0.1 mM E-64, 1 mM AEBSF, 1 mM PMSF, and 5 mM EDTA.
 Spike-in internal standards were added to each sample after lysis: 50 µg each of bovine catalase and yeast alcohol dehydrogenase (Sigma).
 Proteins were reduced by TCEP, cysteines alklyated by iodoacetamide, and free N-termini biotinylated via the reaction of TEVest4 ester and subtiligase enzyme as previously described (Shimbo et al., 2012).
 Biotinylated peptides were precipitated, resuspended in 5.3 M Guanidine HCl and captured on NeutraAvidin agarose beads (Thermo).
 The beads were extensively washed in 5 M Guanidine HCl followed by on-bead trypsin digestion overnight at room temperature with agitation.
 As previously described, captured peptides were released from beads by incubation with TEV protease (Shimbo et al., 2012).
 Peptides were desalted using C18 ZipTips (Millipore), evaporated to dryness, and stored at −80°C for analysis.